cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

   In our shared environment we provide SSH access only via **public key authentication**.
-  You need to understand how your ssh client works and how to generate a **private/public keys pair** order to connect to our remote machines. **Only the public key** need to be forwarded to the system administrator in order to grant you access on shared remote machines.
-Your private key need to be stored securely and **never** be sent to anyone in order to enforce security and prevent to others to access to your resources using your credentials.
+  You need to understand how your ssh client works and how to generate a **private/public keys pair** order to connect to our remote machines. **Only the public key** need to be forwarded to the system administrator in order to grant you the access on a shared remote machine.
+Your private key need to be stored securely and **never** be sent to anyone in order to enforce security and prevent others to access to your resources using your credentials.
 Please see ssh documentation regarding `public key authentication <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Public_Key_Authentication>`__